 Hello and a warm welcome to our Year 4 class page.
-Our class teacher is Miss Field and our teaching assistants are Mrs Richardson and Miss Mills.
+Our class teacher is Mrs Hebron and our teaching assistants are Mrs Richardson and Miss Mills.

 Our PE days are Monday and Wednesday.

 We change our books on a Wednesday.
 Please ensure that your child has read their book and their journal has been signed.

 Homework will be given on a Thursday including spellings to learn for a test on Wednesday.
 Homework should be handed in the following Monday in time for it to be marked and rewarded in class.